industrial-edge/Shopfloor-to-Cloud-Connectivity/docs/install_Device_Northbound.md

 ## IE Cloud Connector

-For the communication with the MindSphere configure the IE Cloud Connector.
+For the communication with MindSphere configure IE Cloud Connector accordingly.
 The steps are similar to the description for Energy1 and Energy2.
 Instead of manually configuring you can also import the configuration files: